I’m excited to introduce you to this meaty pulled mushroom banh mi, the best sandwich ever!

 First, we bake the mushrooms for about 20 minutes to make them tender and remove some moisture.
 Next, mushrooms are coated with a sweet and salty marinade that consists of soy sauce, coconut sugar, shallots, garlic, five-spice, and some ground chili for spiciness.

-For the rest of the filling, we have homemade crunchy pickled carrots, juicy cucumber, tofu (optional) for added protein, roasted peanuts, and of course cilantro.
-If you like it spicy, a drizzle of sriracha or your favorite chili sauce is always welcomed.
+For the rest of the filling, we have homemade crunchy pickled carrots, juicy cucumber, tofu (optional) for added protein, roasted peanuts, and of course, cilantro.
+A drizzle of sriracha or your favorite chili sauce is always welcome if you like it spicy.

 When it comes to the bread, I suggest trying to get your hands on some banh mi bread as it is lighter than regular baguettes.
 Otherwise, a baguette will work well too!